GET TO KNOW

 Her empowerment poetry for Kids of the Diaspora has been exhibited internationally and widely received in the media.
 In her Heal House, inspired by her Afro diasporic roots and also home to the Akasha Bowls showroom in Vienna, she offers sound healings and a 20-hour course.

-My personal journey through sound
+My personal

 I was born in Vienna in the late 1980s.
 My Nigerian father was a DJ, and my Austrian mother ran the shop “Soul Fashion” alongside her main profession.
 Records were everywhere in our multicultural household.
 When my father moved to the United States in 1993, my mother kept our connection to him and to our roots alive through her love of reggae music.